-I am licensed in North Carolina with 7 years of professional work experience.
-I have experience in helping clients with stress and anxiety, parenting strategies, motivation, self-esteem, and confidence, & career difficulties.
+I am licensed in North Carolina with 20 years of professional work experience.
+I have experience in helping clients with stress and anxiety, relationship issues, & coping with grief and loss.
 I work with my clients to create an open and safe environment where thoughts and feelings can be shared without fear of judgment.
-Taking the first step to seeking a more fulfilling and happier life takes courage.
-I am here to support you in that process.
+Taking the first step to sign up for therapy can take courage and I am proud of you for getting started!

 I am licensed in North Carolina with 20 years of professional work experience.
 I have experience in helping clients with lgbt-related issues, family conflicts, parenting issues, & anger management.
 I work with my clients to create an open and safe environment where thoughts and feelings can be shared without fear of judgment.
 Taking the first step to seeking a more fulfilling and happier life takes courage.
 I am here to support you in that process.